info-iesvi/2223_proyectopsp-equipo2/documentation/coding3-stage1.md

 As we can see, the server port is the same in the three microservices, however, if we look at the docker-compose file, we can see that each of them listens on a different port.

 ## Testing
+Finally, we will see the tests carried out in Postman from Docker.
+We can see that, depending of the service, the port changes.

 ### List all address
 ![listAllAddress](https://user-images.githubusercontent.com/58866375/216816683-632840b8-fea0-4592-8f8b-373f64697220.PNG)